 What if I take too much?

-It's a good idea to get a friend or family member to go with you in case you become sleepy on the way.
+It's a good idea to get a friend or family member to go with you to hospital in case you become sleepy on the way.
 Don't drive yourself.

 Not everyone will get side effects with zopiclone.